As a new runner, some of the terms thrown around by more advanced runners can sound like a foreign language.

 For example, biking or swimming are excellent cross-training workouts as they challenge the cardiorespiratory system without the impact of running, she says.

-If you prefer streaming workouts, you can easily cross-train using Beachbody On Demand workouts to maximize your results.
+If you prefer streaming workouts, you can easily cross-train using BODi workouts to maximize your results.

 Strength training is also practical cross-training for runners to improve muscular endurance and increase power and speed.